Sogeking2794/Object-detection-in-urban-environment/README.md

 ## Project overview

 This project demonstrates how convolutional neural networks may be trained on traffic datasets to detect objects.
 Transfer learning is used  with Tensorflow.
-It is crucial to recognize and catergorize every object in the image to comprehend a dynamic environment To identify cars, other vehicles, pedestrians, and bicycles, we need to train a neural network.
+It is crucial to recognize and catergorize every object in the image to comprehend a dynamic environment.
+To identify cars, other vehicles, pedestrians, and bicycles, we need to train a neural network.
 It compares the result from reference model without modification and model with augmented input images.

 ## Data